neuroshok/Anekra/doc.md

 # Hero
+- Collect cell : get a chance to obtain an ability
 ## Ability
-- Collect cell : get a chance to obtain an ability
+### Active ability
-- trap a cell :
+- trap a cell : Display an effect on the cell according to the trap
   - drain : steal hp from a player on the same cell
   - bomb : give a bomb, X seconds before explosion

-## Passive (during X seconds)
+### Passive ability (during X seconds)
 - double jump

 # World